tddstud10/tddstud10/README.md

       - UX
         - R-G indications need to be much clearer
         - 3 stage update of markers [a] dim the greens once out of date [b] new code should be uncovered to start with [c] update coverage
+<* Feedback
+  testdoubles.runexector methods are not called + methods inside an async block unable to understand red due to build failure - needed to build unable to understand exception caused and where - needed to look into the test failures test execution seems to halt initially - not as fast as the rest of teh steps!!! debugging really really needed
+ *>
     - * Test Host design
       - Unit test name comparision is through simple text - will fail for generics e.g.
       - xunit 1.9 tests when mixed with xunit 2.0 projects (in same solution) doesn't execute